 When you study in a foreign country and meet tons of people, experience new things, and go on many adventures, a sim only deal is probably the best way for you to stay in touch.
 It's easy, it's flexible, and it can connect you to your new vast social network.
 You'll never miss a party or quick beer at a local bar with friends.
 Of course, you're here to study, but you're supposed to have some fun here and there, remember?

 A sim only deal is a mobile bundle that provides calling, SMS, and mobile data.
-The sim only aspect indicates that purchasing this bundle has nothing to do with entering a contract for a telephone, as is usually the case with a mobile supplier.
-Simply, you will only be receiving a new sim card that provides calling minutes, SMS messaging, and mobile data for in the Netherlands.
-All you need to do is remove the sim card used in your home country from your telephone, and replace it with the Dutch one.
-The provider sends you the sim card in the mail with an activation code, and you’re good to go.
+The sim only aspect indicates that purchasing this bundle does not oblige you to enter a contract with the telephone company.
+You will only be receiving a new sim card that provides calling minutes, SMS messaging, and mobile data for in the Netherlands.
+The provider sends you the sim card in the mail with an activation code and you're good to go.

 Sim only contracts can be chosen for varying time periods, including per month, 1 year, or 2 years.
 You can choose between varying package sizes.
 For example, limited calling, SMS, and data, or unlimited everything.
-This depends on how much you expect to be using your device.
-The more minutes/SMS/data you want, the more you will pay.
+This depends on how often you expect to be using your device.
+The more minutes/SMS/data you want, the more you will need to pay.

-There are many reasons why a sim only deal is the best mobile option for you.
+There are many reasons why a sim only deal is the best option for you.

 - One of the largest benefits of a sim only deal is that it's easy.
 When you're in the Netherlands, you use your Dutch sim card.
 When you go back home for holidays or vacations, you can pop in your old sim card.
 In this way, you can stay connected wherever you go, with almost no hassle.

 - A sim only deal is also beneficial because it allows you to be in contact with people anytime, anywhere.
-You won’t be reliant on available WiFi, and can always be reached by others.
-This means you can become involved in active student social life and never miss a spontaneous party or barbeque.
-Or, if you’re really feeling motivated, a study group.
+You won't be reliant on WiFi and can always be reached by others.
+This means you can become involved in campus student social life and never miss a spontaneous party or barbeque.
+Or, if you're really feeling motivated, a study group.

-The great thing about studying in a country located in the European Union is that your Dutch sim only package can be used in any European country, at no additional cost.
-This means that, if you go traveling to another European country for a weekend getaway, you can use your data, calling, and SMS there.
+The great thing about studying in a country located in the European Union is that your Dutch sim only package can be used in any European country at no additional cost.
+This means that, if you go traveling to another European country (this means countries that are members of the European Union or the EEA) for a weekend getaway, you can use your data, phone, and SMS there.
 Calling and SMS messaging can be used without a limit, however, there is a cap on data use in a foreign country that differs per product.
-You won’t be charged for roaming if you do not surpass your data threshold.
-Check with your provider beforehand so you don’t get fined for using too much data and upset your bank account.
+You won't be charged for roaming if you do not surpass your data threshold.
+Check with your provider beforehand so you don't get fined for using too much data and upset your bank account.

 There are some specifications about this roaming-free area rule, however.